For a guy planning to pop the question to his other half, it could all become a little overwhelming...

 So your best mate popped the question to his girlfriend in a helicopter, or with a ring that cost a gazillion euro - there's absolutely no need to think that the way you ask your other half to marry you has to be in any way similar to the way others went about it.
 Comparing your relationship to anybody else's is silly anyway, and trying to emulate or 'better' a friend's idea is frankly childish.
 You know yourself what type of person your partner is, and what kind of couple you are, so if asking them to marry you over a cup of tea in bed or down the pub in front of a few friends is more up your alley, stick to that.
 Be authentic in your proposal, and don't compare your unique relationship to anyone else's.

 Gone are the days when a man got down on one knee with a sparkly ring that cost three time's his monthly wage and asked a visibly shocked womanfriend for her hand in marriage.
-Truth is now many couples prefer to choose and purchase their engagement ring together, so if you haven't spoken about a style your partner likes, now is not the time for a panic-purchase.
-Of course if you've discussed engagement rings already, having the one your partner loves to hand when asking them to marry you is ideal, and will be a brilliant surprise in the moment but proposing with a ring when you've no idea what their jewellery style is is going to be risky.
+Truth is now many couples are choosing to purchase their engagement ring together, so if you haven't already spoken about a style your partner likes, now is not the time for a panic-purchase.
+Of course if you've discussed engagement rings already, having the one your partner loves to hand when asking them to marry you is ideal, and will be a brilliant surprise in the moment, but proposing with a big bucks ring when you've no idea what their jewellery style is is going to be risky.

-If you want that traditional picture-perfect moment (and, to be fair, a prop is sometimes a good way to keep the hand steady) you could propose with an inexpensive stand-in ring or small gift or trinket - something silly or funny could even do the trick.
+If you want that traditional picture-perfect moment (and, to be fair, a prop is sometimes a good way to keep the hand steady) but don't have a clue what style she'd like, you could propose with a 'promise' ring instead.
+Just make sure it's decent enough not to turn her finger green if buying 'the one' is still a little while off!

 5. Expecting a shocked reaction